9 min read

 These approaches are designed to complement, not replace, your medical treatment plan.
 Always discuss complementary therapies with your gynaecologist to ensure they are appropriate for your situation.

 Endometriosis is a condition you live with — but it is not a condition that should control your life.
-A management plan that addresses your body, your mind, and your daily habits can make a profound difference to how you feel every day.
+The patients who do best are those who build a management plan addressing their body, their mind, and their daily habits.
+It takes time and patience, but the cumulative effect of these changes can be genuinely transformative.

 Looking for a holistic approach to managing endometriosis?
 Dr. Kotur de Castelbajac combines gynaecological expertise with a functional medicine perspective.